shanemmattner/ESP32-C3_Rust_Tutorials/README.md

 # ESP32-C3 Rust Tutorials

-This will be a series of `embedded Rust tutorials` using the [Olimex ESP32-C3 Dev kit](https://www.olimex.com/Products/IoT/ESP32-C3/ESP32-C3-DevKit-Lipo/open-source-hardware).
-After implementing various peripherals we will build a larger project: `ESP32-C3 Data Logger Application`.
+This will be a series of `embedded Rust tutorials` using the [ESP32-C3](https://www.espressif.com/en/products/socs/esp32-c3).
+We'll work towards making a `remote data logger` by implementing various peripherals we will build the larger project.

-We tutorial below has a `YouTube video` link where I will start with a blank project and implement a peripherals using the latest [esp-idf-hal](https://github.com/esp-rs/esp-idf-hal) version.
+Each tutorial below has a `YouTube video` link where I will start with a blank project and implement a peripherals using the latest [esp-idf-hal](https://github.com/esp-rs/esp-idf-hal) version.

-## Project 0: Data Logger
+## Project 0: Remote Data Logger
 This inroductory project will cover basic peripheral usage for the ESP32-C3 to implement the following features:

 - 4 ADC's